The Committee consisted of the following Members:

 On the impact on business and the conversion of existing rights to comparable UK rights, we have committed to ensuring that the administrative burden on business is minimal.
 The teams at the ICO are making good progress on numbering systems for the new comparable rights and will communicate the changes as soon as possible.
 The IPO will also publish guidance in every language of the EU on its website so that rights holders in every member state will be able to access all the necessary information on their UK rights.

 When it comes to the process of notification both within the EU and the UK, the IPO will publish a standard website notice in all languages, as I have said, confirming that holders of re-registered UK designs and comparable UK trademarks have been granted equivalent UK rights.
-The notice will continue to remain on the website after exit, and individual notifications to holders of EU and international trademark designs will not be issues.
+The notice will continue to remain on the website after exit, and individual notifications to holders of EU and international trademark designs will not be issued.
 We are confident that there has been significant interest that will be progressed towards the guidance being published.

 If rights holders do not want to be given the new rights, the statutory instrument contains an opt-out provision that allows the holder of a comparable UK design or trademark to request that it be treated as if it was never registered in the UK.
 That process can be exercised via completion of a no-fee letter or email to the registrar, requesting an opt-out.